-Thanks to over 25 years of combined experience on both sides of the Atlantic and in Asia, our team has an in-depth knowledge of foreign publishing.
+With over 20 years of combined experience on both sides of the Atlantic and in Asia, our team has an in-depth knowledge of the global publishing market.
 Our regular visits to international book fairs and publishing cities allow us to build and maintain close ties around the world with publishers, agents, literary scouts, translators, and the many other people active on the international publishing scene.

-Another great success is Riad Sattouf’s award-winning graphic memoir The Arab of the Future, originally published in French by Allary Editions.
-It has now sold to 20 territories, again mostly at auction or in pre-empts, including the US (Metropolitan), the UK (Two Roads-Hodder) and most recently the Czech Republic.
+Another success is Riad Sattouf’s award-winning graphic memoir The Arab of the Future, originally published in French by Allary Editions.
+It has now sold to 22 territories, again mostly at auction or in pre-empts, including the US (Metropolitan) and the UK (Two Roads-Hodder).

-PS: Click here if you want to known what foreign rights sales in publishing really is about.
+PS: Click here if you want to know what foreign rights sales in publishing really is about.